addiscent/vagrant-ruby-rails/README.md

 This ends preliminary verification of a successful build.
 You may now remove the "myapp" scaffolding example app, if you have no other use for it.
 If you wish to remove it, you may enter the following command.
 (Always double-check your spelling when entering a command which contains "rm -rf ...").

-> $ cd ..; rm -rf /vagrant/workspace/myapp
+> $ cd /vagrant/workspace; rm -rf /vagrant/workspace/myapp; cd /vagrant

         Result :

-          "myapp" deleted.
-The current working directory is now "/workspace".
+          vagrant@vagrant-ubuntu-trusty-64:/vagrant$

 ## Using _vagrant-ruby-rails_

-While following the instructions above, you ventured "inside" the _guest-vbox_, using "vagrant ssh" to verify the success of the build and the versions of its components.
-Let's go back in there again, and do some exploring.
+While following the instructions immediately above, you ventured "inside" the _guest-vbox_, using "vagrant ssh" to verify the success of the build and the versions of its components.
+Now, let's do some exploring.

-Starting from within the ".../vagrant-ruby/" directory, (in your regular _host_ terminal shell), enter the following command :
+Enter the following command :

-> $ vagrant ssh

-This will open an _ssh_ terminal shell on the _guest-vbox_.
-Next, enter :

 > $ ls -l /